 This setting allows or prevents wallpaper showing in user sessions.

 To deselect desktop wallpaper and reduce the bandwidth required in user sessions, select Prohibited when adding this setting to a policy.

 This setting allows or prevents menu animation in user sessions.

 Menu animation is a Microsoft personal preference setting for ease of access.
 When enabled, it causes a menu to appear after a short delay, either by scrolling or fading in.
 An arrow icon appears at the bottom of the menu.
 The menu appears when you point to that arrow.

 Menu animation is enabled on a desktop if this policy setting is set to Allowed and the menu animation Microsoft personal preference setting is enabled.

-Note: Changes to the menu animation Microsoft personal preference setting are changes to the desktop.
-This means that if the desktop is set to discard changes when the session ends, a user who has enabled menu animations in a session may not have menu animation available in subsequent sessions on the desktop.
+Changes to the menu animation Microsoft personal preference setting affect the desktop.
+If you set the desktop to discard changes when the session ends, a user, who has enabled menu animations, might not have menu animation in subsequent sessions.
 For users who require menu animation, enable the Microsoft setting in the master image for the desktop or ensure that the desktop retains user changes.

 View window contents while dragging